Yesterday, I was asked by an experienced dog person (a former breeder) if I am one of those “treat, treat, treat” trainers.

-My explanation of WHY I use treats was this: Besides the fact that corrections hurt the dog, I cannot guarantee that a person I have taught using aversive methods (long in the past) to train is not going to get upset and punish the dog unnecessarily.
+My explanation of WHY I use treats was this: Besides the fact that corrections hurt or frighten the dog, I cannot guarantee that a person I have taught using aversive methods to train is not going to get upset and punish the dog unnecessarily.
 I cannot prevent the use of corrections in anger.
-Since I am a cross-over training instructor and dog trainer, I have used and taught these methods in the past.
-I admit it.
+Since I am a cross-over training instructor and dog trainer, I have used and taught these methods in the past, BUT NO LONGER.

 If you think logically, using corrections to train makes it easier to punish the dog by hurting it.
 However, by using the clicker and food rewards I can achieve the EXACT SAME RESULT without bringing corrections into the training.
 Therefore, I eliminate anger in my training and end up building a great relationship with my dog.